 Browne is specifically referring to CAR-T therapy recently licensed for use in adult patients with relapsed and refractory B-cell lymphoma and children with acute lymphoblastic leukaemia.

 The highly complex treatment involves collecting and using patients’ own white blood cells, modifying them to attack the cancerous cells and then putting the cells back into the body by means of a special transfusion.

 CAR-T therapy is not yet available to treat myeloma, but clinical trials are promising.
 “Within the next 12-18 months, we hope to see CAR-T therapy licensed for use,” confirms Browne.

-With advancements in technical knowledge, clinical developments and a spirit of collaboration, Browne believes there is no reason why the current trajectory of progress can’t continue.
+There have been advancements in technical knowledge, clinical developments and a spirit of collaboration.
+With this, Browne believes there is no reason why the current trajectory of progress can’t continue.
 And, if it does, perhaps that elusive cure won’t be a pipe dream for much longer.